Gypsy is a female blue merle Australian Shepherd puppy.

 Australian Shepherds have a marble-like color with a black, blue or red merle, or red medium-length coat.
 They can have straight or wavy hair with featherings behind their legs and a full mane around their necks.

 When it comes to the Aussie’s grooming, the first thing that you have to remember is to regularly brush his coat to remove dead hair that can otherwise stick to your furniture and clothes.
-However, during the spring and the fall, your puppy might experience more shedding so you need to give him warm baths and blow dry his hair every day.
+However, during the spring and the fall, your puppy might experience more shedding so you may need to groom him more often.

 During non-shedding seasons, the rest of the steps on how to groom Australian Shepherds are easy.
 You don’t need to give him baths every day, only when he gets dirty.
 Remember to clean his ears and brush his teeth as well.
 Meanwhile, his nails are normally worn down because of his activeness but you still have to check them weekly to see if it needs trimming.